Using the STAC Specification#

 The thumbnail or the logo must be an image that may be natively displayed by recent web browsers, such as PNGs, JPGs, SVGs, etc.

-This image may be provided using either a link
+This image may be provided using either a link or an asset in the STAC Item:

 The

-property of the link must be eitherlogo
+relproperty of the link must be eitherlogoorthumbnail.The asset must include either

 Example link: